inferno-framework/us-core-test-kit/docs/Technical-Overview.md

 practices and approaches, leveraging the functionality provided by the Ruby programming language.
 And while this code is intended to be accessible to developers new to the Ruby language, developers are expected to learn the basics of Ruby development before attempting to alter these tests.
-This test kit lso uses RSpec to "unit test" components of these tests, and developers are expected to learn the basics of RSpec as well.
+This test kit also uses RSpec to "unit test" components of these tests, and developers are expected to learn the basics of RSpec as well.